 - Depending on your TV, you may need to update to the latest firmware.

 - If your TV supports HDR10, you can enjoy HDR content from Ultra HD Blu-ray (UHD BD) and streaming services.
 If your TV supports Dolby Vision, you can enjoy higher quality Dolby Vision content.
-Refer to the FAQs below for details about HDR format support for your TV.
+Refer to the What are the compatible HDR (High Dynamic Range) formats on my BRAVIA TV? article for details about HDR format support for your TV.

 - If your TV also supports the HDR Remaster feature, non-HDR content is upscaled into a more realistic HDR picture automatically based on the subject.